hpc-io/vol-pdc/README.md

 ## Install PDC and its dependent libraries

 Please follow the instructions in the [PDC documentation website](https://pdc.readthedocs.io/en/latest/getting_started.html#installing-pdc-from-source-code) to install libfabric, mercury, and PDC.
-We recommend using the PDC develop branch.
+We recommend using the PDC stable branch.

 ## Environmental variables